L05/p5.multiplayer/README.md

 ## Using the Template Files
 [[Back to top]](#sockets_p5js)

 The `host.js`, `host.html`, `index.js`, and `index.html` files located within the `public` directory are a basic game example and should have everything you need to start building your own browser-based game.

+They make use of two existing *[p5.js](https://p5js.org)* libraries: *[p5.touchgui](https://github.com/L05/p5.touchgui)*, which enables easy creation of mouse and touchscreen GUI elements, and *[p5.play](https://molleindustria.github.io/p5.play/)*, which enables easy creation of 2D sprite games within *p5.js*.

-However, if you'd like to start with a completely blank template, please navigate to the `template` directory.
+If you'd like to start with a completely blank template, however, please navigate to the `template` directory.
 You'll see comments indicating where to add your game logic and other related code bits that will customize the project to your own specifications.
 Once you've modified these to your liking, you can copy them into the `public` directory, overwriting the existing files of the same names.

 ## Deploying to Heroku